 For centuries, projects have used cut trees in their Topping Out ceremonies.
 Cary Institute will be using a live, locally grown, potted white pine and plans to plant the tree on our grounds in gratitude to the forests on which so much of our research and our lives depend.
 The team at Consigli Construction will guide the tree safely down from the roof and will close out the ritual by carefully folding the US flag.
 Owing to the project’s focus on sustainability, the beams bear many signatures of Cary staff, supporters, and friends that are likely to remain in place for decades to come.

 Science never sleeps.
-Our team has adapted to virtual work during the pandemic and our trails and property will remain open to the public.
+Our team has adapted to virtual work during the pandemic and our trails and property will remain open to the public (from April 1 - October 31).
 We will continue our efforts to provide public programming virtually, reopening the auditorium only when it is safe to do so.
 The Sir Patrick Bateson FRS Conference Center, in the lower level of our headquarters, will remain closed throughout the renovation.

 At the moment, only a short section of trail from the Fern Glen to our headquarters parking lot is likely to be closed.
 During the height of construction, parking near our main building will be closed, but parking and access to trails will continue to be available elsewhere on the property without interruption.